The 10 Best Customer Onboarding Software for your SaaS in 2021

 Luckily, there are many good (and great) tools that will help you do your onboarding in the right (and scalable) way.
 To help you choose, I’ve put together this list of the best customer onboarding software and apps.
 There’s something for everyone here, from MVPs and early-stage startups to scaling SaaS businesses.

-These onboarding tools cover every aspect of onboarding, including email, help docs, and in-app guidance:
+These onboarding software options cover every aspect of onboarding:

 You need a good mixture of proactive and reactive onboarding (this will become clearer as we go on).
 You also need to consider different media: email, help docs, and in-app messages…